USB Boot on the Raspberry Pi 5

 The new member of the Raspberry Pi family is now available and shipping into eager maker’s hands!
 With faster, more capable USB ports, USB boot on the Raspberry Pi 5 is a great option if you have a disk lying around (perhaps from an upgrade to your PC!) that you can repurpose.

 If you’re on the fence, or not sure what you’re new Raspberry Pi 5 can do vs the Raspberry Pi 4 and other boards available at the moment, check out my Raspberry Pi 5 Review.
+If you want to bypass USB altogether, you can look into using a Raspberry Pi 5 NVMe Hat to go even faster.

 Step 1: Prepare your USB boot drive